atomix/atomix/README.md

 You can specify the required consistency of queries by defining the `@Query` annotation's `consistency` argument.
 The query consistency allows you to control how read operations are performed.
 Copycat supports three consistency
 levels:
-* `NONE` - reads the state machine from the local node.
+* `WEAK` - reads the state machine from the local node.
 This is the cheapest/fastest consistency level, but will often result in stale data being read
 * `DEFAULT` - all reads go through the resource leader which performs consistency checks based on a lease period equal to the resource's heartbeat interval
-* `FULL` - all reads go through the resource leader which performs a synchronous consistency check with a majority of the resource's replicas before applying the query to the state machine and returning the result.
+* `STRONG` - all reads go through the resource leader which performs a synchronous consistency check with a majority of the resource's replicas before applying the query to the state machine and returning the result.
 This is the most expensive consistency level.